 Change the second paragraph as follows:

-The FILSR constructs a Key Delivery element indicating the current GTK and GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled, and the current WIGTK and WIPN if WUR frame protection is enabled, and the current PGTK if EDP epoch operation is supported by both the AP MLD and the non-AP MLD, and the Identity Key if the AP MLD is BPE AP MLD(#258, #292).(#Ed) For non-MLO, the GTK is carried in a GTK KDE.
+The FILSR constructs a Key Delivery element indicating the current GTK and GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled, and the current WIGTK and WIPN if WUR frame protection is enabled, and the current PGTK if EDP epoch operation is supported by both the AP MLD and the non-AP MLD, and the identity key if the AP MLD is BPE AP MLD(#258, #292).(#Ed) For non-MLO, the GTK is carried in a GTK KDE.
 The IGTK and IPN are carried in an IGTK KDE, the BIGTK and BIPN are carried in a BIGTK KDE and the WIGTK and WIPN are carried in a WIGTK KDE.
-For MLO, the PGTK is carried in a PGTK KDE, Identity Key is carried in Identity Key KDE(#258, #292), GTKs for all setup links are carried in MLO GTK KDEs, the IGTKs in MLO IGTK KDEs, and the BIGTKs in MLO BIGTK KDEs.
+For MLO, the PGTK is carried in a PGTK KDE, identity key is carried in Identity Key KDE(#258, #292), GTKs for all setup links are carried in MLO GTK KDEs, the IGTKs in MLO IGTK KDEs, and the BIGTKs in MLO BIGTK KDEs.

 Change the last paragraph as follows:

 Upon successful completion of the FILS authentication procedure, the FILSO shall process the Key Delivery element in the (Re)Association Response frame.
-The FILSO installs the GTK and GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present in the Key Delivery element and dot11BeaconProtectionEnabled is true, and WIGTK and WIGTK RSC if present in the Key Delivery element and dot11RSNAWURFrameProtectionActivated is true and PGTK if present in the Key Delivery element and EDP epoch operation is supported by both the AP MLD and the non-AP MLD.(#Ed) For MLO, the FILSO installs the Identity Key(#258, #292) and PGTK and installs GTKs, IGTKs and BIGTKs for each setup link.
+The FILSO installs the GTK and GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present in the Key Delivery element and dot11BeaconProtectionEnabled is true, and WIGTK and WIGTK RSC if present in the Key Delivery element and dot11RSNAWURFrameProtectionActivated is true and PGTK if present in the Key Delivery element and EDP epoch operation is supported by both the AP MLD and the non-AP MLD.(#Ed) For MLO, the FILSO installs the identity key if the identity key has not been installed(#258, #292) and PGTK and installs GTKs, IGTKs and BIGTKs for each setup link.

 12.16.6.2 MLO